 Regardless of where you sit on the immigration spectrum, the process here was broken.
 A policy change of this magnitude — affecting 1.2 million people and $1.9 trillion in economic output — went through none of the institutional safeguards that exist for a reason.
 Here's how to fix the process, track by track.

-USCIS skipped public input.
-Don't let them skip yours.
+USCIS skipped the public.
+The memo never asked what you think.
+So tell them anyway.
 Call your representatives.
 Share this analysis.
 Support the legal challenges from Cato Institute and FWD.us.
 Evidence-based policy doesn't happen by accident.

 Call the Capitol Switchboard (202) 224-3121 Bipartisan Issue — Contact Representatives of Either PartyShe's been here 12 years.
-She's a U.S. citizen's spouse.
+She's married to a U.S. citizen.
 She coaches your kid's soccer team.
-And a memo she's never heard of just told her to self-deport to a consulate that takes 600 days to schedule an interview.
+And a memo she's never heard of just ordered her to self-deport to a consulate that takes 600 days to even schedule an interview.

 Take Action272,000 U.S. citizens married to immigrants will watch their spouse be forced to leave the country — for months, years, or potentially forever.
 910,000 American children face losing a parent.
-A kid will get off the school bus, walk through the front door, and the parent who made their lunch that morning will be gone.
+A kid gets off the school bus, walks through the front door, and the parent who packed their lunch that morning is gone.
 No goodbye.
-No timeline for coming back.
-These aren't undocumented border crossers.
-These are people who followed every rule.
+No date circled on a calendar for coming home.
+These aren't border crossers in the dark.
+These are people who stood in every line and followed every rule.

 Preeti came to America from India at two months old.
 Her father, a computer engineer on an H-1B visa, waited twenty years for his green card.
-By then, Preeti had turned 21 and "aged out."
-She has lived in America for almost thirty years.
-She may never become a citizen.
-104,000 more children face the same fate.
+The paperwork finally moved — but by then Preeti had turned 21 and "aged out" of her father's line.
+Almost thirty years in this country, and she may never be a citizen of it.
+104,000 more children are waiting behind her for the same verdict.

 World Relief — the humanitarian arm of the National Association of Evangelicals — projects these policies will separate over 1.3 million families.
 Their CEO stated: "God established the family unit."
 Even evangelical organizations are calling this "cruel and anti-family."

 Immigrants make up 25% of all U.S. physicians — over 40% in rural and underserved areas.
-Some rural hospitals are staffed entirely by immigrant doctors.
-The new $100K H-1B fee makes replacement impossible for these communities.
-Patients will die.
+Some rural hospitals run entirely on immigrant doctors.
+The new $100K H-1B fee doesn't replace her; it guarantees no one ever does.
+When the only doctor for miles is gone, patients will die.

 India accounts for 63% of the entire green card backlog — 1.1 million people — yet receives the same 7% per-country allocation as Iceland.
 The EB-2 wait for Indian nationals is effectively 134 years.
 Entire careers, childhoods, and marriages will begin and end in limbo.
 These are people who came legally, work legally, pay taxes — and will likely never see the end of the line.

-R-1 religious worker visas are affected — pastors, ministers, and religious workers serving American churches must leave and reapply.
-Many have already terminated their employment and returned home.
+R-1 religious worker visas are affected — pastors, ministers, and religious workers serving American churches must leave and reapply from scratch.
+Many have already terminated their employment and gone home to congregations that may never see them again.
 A Republican congresswoman warns 10 million Christians are at risk.

 The new rule tells immigrants to leave the U.S. and apply from a consulate abroad.
 But for many, there is no consulate to go to.
 People from Russia cannot apply — there is no functioning U.S. embassy.
 People from Afghanistan face the same impossible situation.
 The rule demands they go somewhere that does not exist.